 Assuming that the Trust is classified as a grantor trust, a U.S. Certificateholder will be treated as owning its pro rata undivided interest in the Equipment Note held by the Trust and any other property held by the Trust.
 Accordingly, each U.S. Certificateholder's share of interest paid on the Equipment Note will be taxable as ordinary income, as it is paid or accrued, in accordance with such U.S. Certificateholder's method of accounting for U.S. federal income tax purposes except as noted in the next paragraph, and a U.S. Certificateholder's share of premium, if any, paid on redemption of the Equipment Note will be treated as capital gain.
 Any amounts received by the Trust under the Liquidity Facilities in order to make interest payments will be treated for U.S. federal income tax purposes as having the same characteristics as the payments they replace.
-Under the Tax Cuts and Jobs Act (the "Tax Act"), U.S. Certificateholders that use an accrual method of accounting for U.S. federal income tax purposes generally will be required to include certain amounts in income no later than the time such amounts are reflected on certain financial statements.
-The application of this rule thus may require the accrual of income earlier than would be the case under the general tax rules applicable to accrual basis taxpayers, although the precise application of this rule is unclear at this time.
+Under the Tax Cuts and Jobs Act (the "Tax Act"), U.S. Certificateholders that use an accrual method of accounting for time thas may require the accrual of income earlier than would be the case under the general tax rules applicable to accrual basis taxpayers, although the precise application of this rule is unclear at this time.
 U.S. Certificateholders that use an accrual method of accounting should consult with their tax advisors regarding the potential applicability of this legislation to their particular situation.